adiwg/mdEditor-doc/getting-started/edit-panel-section/edit-window/edit-window-buttons.md

   Click the "Back to Main" button now to return to the 'Main' Edit Window.
 {% endhint %}

-When the 'Edit' button appears next to a panel item, clicking it will expand it for editing.
-After editing, click the <strong class="btn btn-info btn-xs"> <i class="fa fa-check"></i> OK</strong> button to hide the item's detail and restore the Edit Window.
+When the 'Edit' button appears next to a panel object, clicking it will expand it for editing.
+After editing, click the <strong class="btn btn-info btn-xs"> <i class="fa fa-check"></i> OK</strong> button to hide the object's detail and restore the Edit Window.

-### <strong class="btn btn-danger btn-xs"> <i class="fa fa-times"></i> Delete</strong> Delete Item
+### <strong class="btn btn-danger btn-xs"> <i class="fa fa-times"></i> Delete</strong> Delete Object

-The 'Delete' button will not be found on panel title bars, but is attached to the items of array type panels.
-'Delete' will remove the item from the array.
+The 'Delete' button will not be found on panel title bars, but is attached to the objects of array type panels.
+'Delete' will remove the object from the array.

 {% hint style='danger' %}
   There is no conformation prior to the actual delete like there is when deleting the entire record.
 Delete is immediate and not reversible if AutoSave is 'On'.
 If AutoSave is 'Off' the 'Cancel' button will be active and the record can be restored to the last 'Save' point.